jocain/G2Net/index.md

 ### FFT and Poincare Plots

-For the non-deep learning stage, FFT, FST, FCT, and Poincare Plot statist, the dataset was first transformed usinig the respective process before being used for training by three different types of classifiers - Logistic Regression, Support Vector Classification, and Random Forrest Classification.
+For the heuristics-based models, the dataset was first transformed usinig the respective process before being used for training by three different types of classifiers - Logistic Regression, Support Vector Classification, and Random Forrest Classification.
 This process was repeated with feature standardization using standard scaling between the heurisitc calculation and model training.
 Though the Poincare statistics only resulted in a single heuristic per time series and were therefore computationally cheap to train classifiers with, this was not true for the Discrete Transform statistics.
 A table containing the number of kept features per statistic is included below.

 kept stats